 Cooked fishcakes keep in the refrigerator for 2 days or in the freezer for 30 days.

 Recipe from Little Dish Favourites Cookbook Containing 70 foolproof recipes, including favourites from the award-winning Little Dish range, it makes cooking for your small children a pleasure.
 Find out more >

-See more Kids recipes
+Looking for tea time inspiration?
+See more quick and easy Kids recipes

 I have cooked this